open-pioneer/trails-starter/docs/reference/Package.md

 ### `useService` Hook

-Retrieves a service implementing the given interface.
+Retrieves a service providing the given interface.
 The dependency on that interface must have been declared in the `build.config.mjs` (see `ui.references`).

 ```jsx